UdelaRInterior/ansible-backuppc-client/README.md

 ### Server configuration

-- `backuppc_server_name`: domain name of the BackupPC server that performs the backup and where the ssh key is fetched to be configured on the client
 - `backuppc_server_user`: unix users that runs BackupPC in the server.
 Defaults to `backuppc`.
 - `backuppc_server_group`: unix group that runs BackupPC in the server.
 Defaults to `www-data`.
 - `backuppc_server_home`: home directory of BackupPC unix user in the server.
 Defaults to `/var/lib/backuppc`.